HanWenfang/syncless/trunk/README.txt

   smtplib, ftplib, imaplib, poplib etc. modules
 * special monkey-patching for pure Python MySQL client libraries mysql.connector and pymysql
-* special monkey-patching for the Tornado web server (slow)
+* special monkey-patching for the Tornado web server (slow) and asyncore (also slow)
 * compatible timeout handling on individual socket operations
 * I/O event detection using libevent, which can use Linux epoll(7) or BSD kqueue (if available)